argumentcomputer/Megaparsec.lean/README.md

 This is a port of the Haskell package [megaparsec](https://hackage.haskell.org/package/megaparsec) to Lean 4.

+Ask your questions to the authors on [Lurk Lab Zulip](https://zulip.yatima.io/#narrow/stream/24-yatima-tools/topic/.5BMegaparsec.2Elean.5D.20chat), and send PRs!

 # How to use it?

 ## Make your parser